 📌 Note: You get full access on the Optimize plan.
 The Advance plan includes 100 screenings per month, and trial users receive 10 screenings to test the feature.

-Set up the Screening Assistant
+Enable the Screening Assistant

 To use the Screening Assistant for a job, you must first enable it for your organization and accept the required legal terms.